onqtam/headjack/docs/quotes_and_notes/skip_in_search/resurrected_yt_channel.md

     - why the wellbeing of others is in your best (expanded) self interest
     - Why others matter to us
-    System fails at prioritisation which depends on accounting of contribution and causal links
+    System fails at prioritisation which depends on accounting of contribution and causal links Its time to start adressing the root of all problems instead of symptoms
 - Program or be programmed
 - As batman said… digital id is an inevitability
 - title: the hyper bull case for digital ID & Internet 2.0, the ultimate product? ultimate social system